 Find the Right Fabric

 Not all black dresses are created equal and work well in the summer.
-For summer, I prefer a black dress in a lightweight jersey cotton (like the dress I’m wearing here) or linen.
+For summer, I prefer a black dress in a lightweight jersey, cotton, or linen.
 (ICYMI, I wrote this blog post on why linen is a must-have summer fabric.)

 Offset Stark Black with Neutrals